How To Make Homemade Horse Hoof Conditioner

-At right: Day 0.
+Below: Day 0.
 This is one of the horse's hooves before we started applying coconut oil as a hoof conditioner.
 Notice the cracks, particularly around the nail holes.
 In addition, notice the dry, cracked appearance of the coronary band at the top of the photo.

 The back feet, though, chipped off piece by piece.
 He said that the front feet rasped smoothly but that the back feet splintered.
 He also said that when he drove nails into the front feet the nails drove predictably, whereas on the back feet the nails wanted to bounce and sort of ricochet if he wasn't careful.

 When we asked him if he had noticed any difference between the left front feet of the horses (the coconut oil only side) compared to the right front feet (the coconut oil, glycerin, and aloe vera mixture side), he said no, they seemed the same to him.

-Before he left, he told us to keep doing whatever it was we were doing but do it to the back feet, too.
+Before he left, he told us to keep doing whatever it was we were doing but to do it to the back feet, too.

 After the first week, even though the drought was continuing with high heat, drying winds, and no moisture, we were concerned we could overdo the use of hoof conditioners.
 So, after the first week, we backed off to applying the conditioners only three days per week instead of five.

-At right: The same horse's hoof as shown in the photo above, 51 days after regular application of coconut oil as a hoof conditioner.
+Below: The same horse's hoof as shown in the photo above, 51 days after regular application of coconut oil as a hoof conditioner.
 Notice the decreased appearance of cracks.
 Also, notice that the coronary band no longer has a dry, cracked appearance.

 When we ran out of the coconut oil, glycerin, and aloe vera mixture we didn't make any more.
-The straight coconut oil was working very well on its own, and was easier to apply.
+The straight coconut oil was working just as well on its own, and was easier to apply.
 We also began applying the coconut oil to all four feet on each horse, not just the front feet (which our shoer immediately noticed).